QubitPi/hashistack/docs/docs/2-setup.md

 4. When my app is up and running, I need to automatically enable secure SSL communication so that my app can be visited at `https://my-app.my-domain.com`

-We will expose our EC2 under that domain using [aws_route53_record][HashiCorp Terraform aws_route53_record], which allows us to dynamically bind EC2 IP to its hosted domain so that each time when a new EC2 instance is instantiated, that instance will register its IP to `my-domain.com` on Route 53.
+By default, hashicorp-aws exposes all EC2 instances under a domain using [aws_route53_record][HashiCorp Terraform aws_route53_record], because it allows us to dynamically bind EC2 IP to its hosted domain so that each time when a new EC2 instance is instantiated, that instance will register its IP to `my-domain.com` on Route 53.

 :::tip What if my domain is on Google Domain, not on Route 53?